Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 <!-- > -->

 Objects with the same properties are also interchangeable.
-This allows for Polymorphism an advanced OOP topics.
+This allows for Polymorphism advanced OOP topics.

 <!-- > -->